SR--/placecolor/exhibition.md

 - The exhibition is participatory, many can contribute
 - The exhibition helps stakeholders tell their own stories
 - The exhibition is open-ended, visitors can construct their own stories
-- The exhibition as a seed for future work
+- The exhibition as a seed for future work that can take form of research, teaching, art or design

 ## Relevant Technical Capabilities